 Should you wish to pay off your mortgage sooner you can contact us to arrange to maintain your monthly payments at a higher level or to ask us to reduce the original contractual mortgage term.

-WE HAVE GIVEN YOU ADVICE AND MADE A RECOMMENDATION IN RESPECT OF THE OFFSET MORTGAGE PRODUCT.
 WE HAVE NOT GIVEN ADVICE IN RESPECT OF YOUR SAVINGS OR INVESTMENTS.
 WE RECOMMEND THAT YOU TAKE SPECIALIST FINANCIAL ADVICE NOW OR IN THE EVENT OF ANY CHANGE IN YOUR CIRCUMSTANCES DURING THE LIFE OF THE MORTGAGE.